JonasvonStein/F25-04-Drive-Secure-Teaching-Automotive-Cybersecurity-with-RAMN/docs/source/index.rst

 It pulls data from the `RAMN github <https://github.com/JonasvonStein/F25-04-Drive-Secure-Teaching-Automotive-Cybersecurity-with-RAMN/tree/main>`_ and offers a *simple* and *intuitive* API.

-Check out the :doc: `usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`usage` section for for further information, including how to :ref:`installation` the project.

-:doc: `asd`
+Check out the :doc:`asd` section for

+:ref:`asd`

 .. note::